pdee/pdee/doc/variables-python-mode.rst

 py-setup-codes
 --------------
-List of code run by `python-shell-send-setup-codes'.
+List of code run by `py-shell-send-setup-codes'.

 py-shell-prompt-regexp
 ----------------------